geolr/rumau_docs_public/shell_linux.md

 # du
 Disk usage

-`du -h` to get human readable size (like Megabyte, GB when appropriate), will traverse recursively into subdirectories and have one line per file
+`du -h` to get human-readable size (like Megabyte, GB when appropriate), will traverse recursively into subdirectories and have one line per file

-`du -hs` just output one line with the total if the argument was a folder
+`du -hs` just output one summarized line with the total if the argument was a folder

 ------------------------------------------------------------